Landscape Rake to Remove Rocks

 Getting ready to work

-Before you get to work, you need to assess the area you want to clear.
+Before you get to work, you must assess the area you want to clear.
 Remove all large rocks and debris by hand, and mark areas that need to be protected, such as flowerbeds or young trees.
-Make sure the area is dry, as a wet surface can make it difficult to remove rocks.
-Finally, make sure you have all the equipment you need, including a rake, wheelbarrow and gloves.
+Ensure the area is dry, as a wet surface can make it challenging to remove rocks.
+Finally, ensure you have all the necessary equipment, including a rake, wheelbarrow and gloves.

 Clearing the area